What is Jim Cramer’s Net Worth?

-Here’s a closer look at Jim Cramer, where his money has come from and why he’s both a celebrated and controversial figure to the American public.
+Here’s a closer look at Jim Cramer, where his money has come from, and why he’s both a celebrated and controversial figure to the American public.

-Jim Cramer’s net worth is $100 million according to Celebrity Net Worth.
-That includes a significant fortune built up while he was the manager of the hedge fund Cramer Berkowitz, as well as money he’s made since leaving that fund in 2001, when he transitioned to a full-time job as a successful author, television personality and CNBC commentator.
+Jim Cramer’s net worth is $150 million according to Celebrity Net Worth.
+That includes a significant fortune built up while he was the manager of the hedge fund Cramer Berkowitz, as well as money he’s made since leaving that fund in 2001 when he transitioned to a full-time job as a successful author, television personality and CNBC commentator.

-Jim Cramer Career
+Jim Cramer’s Career

 Jim Cramer’s career is long and has taken him through several phases.
 The future millionaire actually made his first dollar selling ice cream at nearby Philadelphia Phillies games as a child.

 He graduated from Harvard University in 1977 after serving as the editor-in-chief of The Harvard Crimson and began a career in journalism, working at the Tallahassee Democrat and the Los Angeles Herald Examiner.
-Cramer also helped Steve Brill found the publication American Lawyer prior to returning to Harvard to attend law school.
+Cramer also helped Steve Brill find the publication American Lawyer prior to returning to Harvard to attend law school.